 Antique silver is a large subset of the antique market.
-This niche includes pure silver that was forged by hand and mass-produced silver plated items made by machinists.
+This niche includes pure silver forged by hand and mass-produced silver plated items made by machinists.
 As such, the value of antique silver varies tremendously from one piece to the next.
 People who buy antique silver tend to favor rare, well-made pieces.

 1. Research the Dealer

 Sometimes you can score a deal on antique silver from an unreliable dealer if you’re very knowledgable.
 However, you could get ripped off, too.
 If you don’t know much about antiques, purchasing from a reliable source is essential.
-You’ll need to depend on the antique dealer to provide you with accurate information and pricing.
+You’ll need to depend on the antique dealer to provide accurate information and pricing.
 Before making a purchase, ask yourself the following questions.

 Online Antique Dealer FAQs